TheSharks/WildBeastDocs/docs/install_windows.md

 			![Imgur ID & secret](screenshots/PUdSz6B.png)
 			7. Copy the Client ID and replace the "A Imgur Client-ID" placeholder with that value.
 	- Cleverbot
-		- This API is used in conjuction with the `cleverbot` command to do cleverbot discussions.
+		- This API is used in conjunction with the `cleverbot` command to do cleverbot discussions.
 			1. Go to [cleverbot.io](https://cleverbot.io/keys) and login to get your API user and key.
 			2. After logging in, copy the contents of the "API User" and "API Key" fields and paste them into the appropriate fields in the config, API User to cleverbot_user and API Key to cleverbot_key.
 			![Cleverbot Keys](screenshots/Rn01Umh.png)